arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/features.md

 <FeatureDescription>

 The **Portenta X8** is a high performance board, with many great features.
-With two cores combined; the NXP i.MX 8M Mini and STM32H747XI dual Cortex®-M7+M4 32bit low power Arm® MCU, it makes this board a great source to power the upcoming generation of Industrial Internet of Things.
+With two cores combined; the NXP i.MX 8M Mini and STM32H747XI dual Cortex®-M7+M4 32bit low power ARM® MCU, it makes this board a great source to power the upcoming generation of Industrial Internet of Things.
 </FeatureDescription>